soyleon/gitskills/README.md

 Git is a friendly platform for us to see how big the world is, how much big asses here.

 <font size = 3 >**Yes today i wanna a contribution.**</font>

+## 2020-06-12
+VB is also dificult for me.
+I still didnot code much.
+I hardly concertrate on doing sth.
+It's terrible.
+But i want to be a coder.
+I need something o someone ispire me.